acuminous/jinkies/README.md

 ## Custom Events
 If you want to use Jinkies to report other events, you need to POST a request to /api/event with the following parameters...

-* target [You can make this whatever you like]
+* target [e.g. Floor 2]
-* event [e.g. Backup Failed - there must be at least one piece of content associated with this event type.]
+* event [e.g. Sandwich Trolley - there must be at least one piece of content associated with this event type.]
-* theme [e.g. Scooby Doo]
+* theme [e.g. Yogi Bear]
 * channel [e.g. audio]

 ## <a id="developerNotes"></a>Developer Notes